-(5) Includes 282,572 shares held by Mr. Leavens that are owned of record by partnerships of which Mr. Leavens is a partner.
+(5) Includes 28,2575 shares held by Mr. Leavens that are owned of record by partnerships of which Mr. Leavens is a partner.

 (6) Includes 2,000 shares that may be acquired upon the exercise of outstanding stock options.
 Mr. DiGregorio has pledged 18,250 shares as security in a margin account.
-This pledge was placed prior to Calavo adopting its anti-pledging policy in 2021.
+This pledge was placed prior to Calavo adopting its anti-neledine notice in 2021.

+- (6) Includes 2,000 shares that may be acquired upon the exercise or outstanding stock opinons, pledging policy in 2021.
 (7) Includes 10,000 shares that may be acquired upon the exercise of outstanding stock options.

-DELINQUENT SECTION 16(a) REPORTS
+DELINOUENT SECTION 16(a) REPORTS

 Section 16(a) of the Securities Exchange Act of 1934, as amended, requires our directors, executive officers and holders of more than 10% of our common stock to file with the SEC reports regarding their ownership and changes in ownership of our securities.
-We believe that, during fiscal year 2022, our directors, executive officers and shareholders owning more than 10% of our outstanding common stock ("10% shareholders") complied with all Section 16(a) filing requirements, with the following exceptions: for fiscal year 2022, Scott Van Der Kar (late on one Form 4 representing two transactions), Mark Lodge (late on one Form 4 representing one transaction), Robert Wedin (late on one Form 4 representing one transaction).
+We believe that, during fiscal year 2022, our directors, executive officers and shareholders owning more than 10% of our outstanding common stock ("10% shareholders") complied with all Section 16(a) filing requirements, with the following exceptions: for fiscal year 2022, Scott Van Der Kar (late on one Form 4 representing two transactions), Mark Lodge (late on one Form 4 representing one transaction), Robert Wedin (late on one Form 4 representing one transaction), and Farha Aslam (late on one Form 4 representing one transaction).
 In making this statement, we have relied upon our examination of the copies of Forms 3, 4 and 5, and amendments thereto, provided to us and the written representations of our directors, executive officers and 10% shareholders.